adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 {: .has-horizontal-list .semicolon-separated }
     - Cookies
     - Log files
-    - Data, like name and / or email address, sent by you when using our forum or blog, or when sharing manually added filters
+    - Data, like name and / or email address and / or communication data, sent by you when using our forum or blog, using the “BECOME A PARTNER” button, or when sharing manually added filters
     - For non-EU/EEA users only: Via Google Analytics
 3. For user support:
 {: .has-horizontal-list .semicolon-separated }